dokastho/reszoom.io/README.md

 - [ x ] deleting resumes
 - [ x ] starting forms
 - [ ] make resumeid key type Number
-- [ ] remove the ? added by delete
+- [ x ] remove the ? added by delete
-- [ ] starting form "regions" which each have their own class
+- [ x ] starting form "regions" which each have their own class
+- [ ] edit link for each entry

 down the road...
 - [ ] tags for entries